Arildb88/Luftambulanse/README.md

 dotnet ef database update<br>
 6. Run application: <br>
 Enter the command:<br>
-dotnet watch run (to start the application and open your web browser with the project launched)
+dotnet watch run --project project (to start the application and open your web browser with the project launched)

 **How to use the application:**<br>
 You are now ready to use the application.<br>